name: Sean Gatewood

 notes:

-- Develop and maintain infrastructure and automation around critical kubernetes services, applying SRE practices to ensure reliability and minimize manual operational toil.
+- Developed infrastructure and automation around critical kubernetes services, applying SRE practices to ensure reliability and minimize operational toil.

-- Expanded production monitoring capabilities by authoring a custom metrics exporter in Go, providing a programmatic framework to close critical gaps in observability.
+- Authored a Prometheus metrics exporter in Go, providing a programmatic framework for custom metrics.
+Closed 8 critical gaps in production observability.

-- Authored a custom k8s operator in Go to streamline our backup/restore process, eliminating manual operational tasks on a product that was entering maintenance mode.
+- Authored a Kubernetes operator in Go to streamline our backup/restore process, eliminating operational tasks on a product entering maintenance mode.

 - Developed CI/CD pipelines using Google Cloud Build and CircleCI.